bornofdata/British-Broadcasting-Corporation/README.md

 ### Questions:
 1. For each of the five categories: what are the most common topics among articles?
 2. Across all categories: how many articles talk about each of the G20 countries?
-a.
-Note that we are interested in topics about the country, so a mention of the UK might be an article on British business even if it doesn’t mention the words “United Kingdom”.

-3. Describe the methodologies you used to solve questions 1 and 2.
-4. What tools did you use for this analysis?
-5. How much time did you devote to this exercise?
-6. If you had more time how would you strengthen your answer for question 2?

 [Link to analysis on Kaggle](https://www.kaggle.com/code/fagbamigbekehinde/bbc-category)